tfabris/BlueGigaEmpeg/README.md

    button, initiate pairing from your stereo via its pairing feature.

 One final note about the pairing process: Paired devices share a set of security keys with each other.
-Pressing the RESET/PAIR button erases those keys from the WT32i chip.
-If your car stereo has the option to remember a list of multiple different Bluetooth devices (my Honda has this) then you must remember to delete the empeg Car from the list if you have pressed the RESET/PAIR button and are re-pairing a second time.
+Pressing the RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
+If your car stereo has the option to remember a list of multiple different Bluetooth devices (my Honda has this), then you must remember to first delete the empeg Car from the list, if you have pressed the RESET/PAIR button and you are re-pairing a second time.

 Set Bluetooth PIN code if needed (most likely not needed)